 YOU CAN START STUDIES AT A LATER STAGE OF STUDY DURING THE STUDY YEAR!

-* paid service in accordance with the Price list of paid services of the Latvian College of Culture of the Latvian Academy of Sciences.
+* paid service in accordance with the Price list of paid services of the Latvian College of Culture of the Latvian Academy of Culture.